jkenger/ken/README.md

 <h1>Hey there, I'm Ken Gervacio - Full Stack Developer🌊</h1>

 I specialize in back-end technologies like Node/Express JS and MongoDB.
-Currently exploring into the space of front-end development with ReactJS with Typescript and other libraries like Redux, ReduxTK, as well as remote state fetching libraries like ReactTK Query and React Query.
+Currently exploring into the space of front-end development with ReactJS with Typescript.
 I'm dedicated to crafting seamless user interfaces and integrating this expertise into full-stack applications.
-My journey involves constant growth, tackling diverse projects, and embracing cutting-edge technologies, all aimed at delivering excellence and bringing innovative ideas to life.

 - 🏅 Graduated Cum Laude in STI-College Ortigas-Cainta in Computer Science specialized in Web Development.
 - 👨‍✈️ Exploring Front-end and Back-end Technologies.